iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.13.0/report.md

 > I like the idea in principal but jeez it sucks power out of the battery<br> :date: __2020-10-19 16:20:13__

-> Does not updated numbers daily<br> :date: __2020-10-16 11:24:08__

-> 5.5mm 600mm has 8o9l8y<br> :date: __2020-10-16 07:24:23__

-> Be nice if it worked.
-Despite having the battery optimisation turned off for this app, it keeps coming up "inactive" and telling me to change the setting.
-I agree and it says active.
-A few minutes later I get a notification that it's inactive again.<br> :date: __2020-10-15 04:41:05__

-> Doesn't tell me if there are cases nearby, which would be the most important thing it could do.
-Who cares about the number of cases , I can get that info on the news.<br> :date: __2020-10-12 14:11:12__

 #### 1-star reviews